flatmax/debian-image-builder/README.md

 Now we are ready to start creating AMIs.
 Using one of the included templates is the easiest way to get started.
-This example creates a Jessie HVM AMI with an instance-store root volume of 10Gb and systemd replaced with sysvinit:
+This example creates a Stretch HVM AMI with an instance-store root volume of 10Gb and systemd replaced with sysvinit:

 ```